-As already mentioned a while ago, I was also pretty into gaming and mainly one exclamation got stuck matching the topic perfectly: Boss inc[oming].
-Before this outcry, everyone had been chatting with each other relaxedly, but suddenly it got down to business, it turned into stress — the scenarios couldn’t be more different.
+As a teenager, I was pretty into gaming and mainly one exclamation got stuck matching the topic perfectly: Boss inc[oming].
+Before this outcry, everyone had been chatting with each other relaxedly, but suddenly it got down to business, it turned into stress — the scenarios couldn't be more different.
 Just because of an incoming boss.
-Even worse if it’s the same at work, isn’t it?
+Even worse if it's the same at work, isn't it?

 To be honest, at work I don't wanna be authentic at all.
 Anonymous Co-Worker